Rollout of COVID-19 vaccines

 The Australian Government is making the COVID-19 vaccines available to as many people in Australia as possible in 2021, with Australia's COVID-19 vaccines being made available in phases.

-There are limited doses of COVID-19 vaccines available initially, so groups at highest risk of infection will get the first doses.
+There are limited doses of COVID-19 vaccines available initially.
 The vaccine will be safe, free and universal.
 Getting a COVID-19 vaccine will help protect you from getting sick from COVID-19.

 Australian Government vaccine rollout strategy